mbrav/mbrav.github.io/_posts/journal/2017-07-29-make-your-own-instagram.markdown

 ![image5](https://c1.staticflickr.com/5/4304/36260943015_ecf2605911_c.jpg)

-Once you click on ant of these links, you'll see a thumbnail gallery for each username, including private account if you chose to use your Instagram credentials.
+Once you click on ant of these links, you'll see a thumbnail gallery for each username, including private accounts if you chose to include your Instagram credentials.

 ![image6](https://c1.staticflickr.com/5/4321/35427930724_8decbfa6a0_c.jpg)